flekschas/regl-scatterplot/paper.md

 # Summary

-Scatter plots are an one of the most popular method to visualize bivariate data.
-They can effectively surface correlations like trends or clusters and are used across all scientific domains.
-With datasets ever increasing in size, there is a need for scalable and interactive plotting libraries.
+Scatter plots are an one of the most popular visualization methods to surface correlations (like trends or clusters) in bivariate data.
+They are used across all scientific domains.
+With datasets ever increasing in size, it can become challenging to effectively render and explore scatter plots.
+Hence, there is a need for scalable and interactive scatter plot libraries.

 ![Examples of `regl-scatterplot`.
 The top row visualizes the Rössler attractor and demonstrates the dynamic point opacity.
-As one zooms in and number of points in the view decreases, the point opacity increases.
-The bottom row shows four embeddings of the Fashion MNIST dataset created with PCA, t-SNE, UMAP, and a variational autoencoder.
-The embeddings are visualized using four `regl-scatterplot` instances that synchronize and zoom to their point selections.
+As one zooms in (see the white bounding box) and number of points in the view decreases, the point opacity increases.
+The bottom row shows four embeddings of the Fashion MNIST dataset [@xiao2017fashion] created with PCA [@xiao2017fashion], t-SNE [@vandermaaten2008visualizing], UMAP [@leland2018umap], and a variational autoencoder [@kingma2013auto].
+The embeddings are visualized using four `regl-scatterplot` instances that synchronize and zoom to the selected points.
 For instance, upon selecting the sky blue cluster of points in the top-right instance (see the white bounding box), the same points are selected in the other instances.
 Also, all four instances zoom to the selected points (right side of the second row).\label{fig:teaser}](paper/teaser.jpg)

 `regl-scatterplot` is a general-purpose data visualization library written in JavaScript for rendering large-scale scatter plots on the web (\autoref{fig:teaser}).
 Every aspect of the library focuses on performance.
-Thanks to it's WebGL-based renderer, which is written with `regl` [@regl], the library allows to render up to twenty million points while offering free pan and zoom.
+Thanks to its WebGL-based renderer, which is written with `regl` [@regl], the library can draw up to twenty million points while offering smooth pan and zoom.
 To interact with the data points, `regl-scatterplot` implements fast lasso selections using a spacial index [@kdbush].
 Beyond the rendering and interaction performance, visualizing large datasets as scatter plots also poses perceptual